Jiang Wen: Acting

-After graduation from acting school, Jiang was assigned to China Youth Art Institute as an actor.
-That same year, he started acting both on the stage (with the China Youth Theater) and in films.
+After graduation, Jiang was assigned to China Youth Art Institute as an actor.
+That same year, he started acting both on the stage at the China Youth Theater and in films.

 Jiang's debut role was in the film The Last Empress, portraying Puyi.
-He then starred in Hibiscus Town directed by Xie Jin; his role as an intellectual revolutionary earned him the Best Actor Award at the Hundred Flowers Awards.
-Jiang once again paired with Hibiscus Town co-star in the film Chun Tao directed by Ling Zifeng.
-Jiang was cast in Zhang Yimou's debut film Red Sorghum.
-He also performed in the France-Chinese film Tears of the Bridal Sedan and his first commercial film The Trial.
+He rose to prominence for his role in Hibiscus Town, directed by Xie Jin, which earned Jiang the Best Actor at the Hundred Flowers Awards.
+Jiang reunited with his Hibiscus Town co-star Liu Xiaoqing in the film Chun Tao, directed by Ling Zifeng.
+In 1988, Jiang starred along side Gong Li in Zhang Yimou's directorial debut Red Sorghum.

-Jiang performed in many television series, becoming especially known for his role in the 1992 television series A Native of Beijing in New York (based on the novel Beijinger in New York.
-It made him one of the most popular Chinese actors of his generation.

-Hebei hae also starred in Black Snow (1990), Li Lianying: The Imperial Eunuch (1991), The Emperor's Shadow (1996), and The Soong Sisters (1997).
-Apart from Red Sorghum, Jiang also collaborated with Zhang Yimou for the 1997 film Keep Cool.
+In the 1990s, Jiang starred in films such as Black Snow (1990), Li Lianying: The Imperial Eunuch (1991), The Emperor's Shadow (1996), and The Soong Sisters (1997).
+He reunited with Zhang Yimou in the film Keep Cool (1997).
+Jiang also acted in television, most notably in the television series A Native of Beijing in New York (1992), based on the novel Beijinger in New York.

-Jiang starred in several films in the early 2000s; namely The Missing Gun, Green Tea, My Father and I, Warriors of Heaven and Earth, Jasmine Women and Letter from an Unknown Woman.
+In the 2000s, Jiang's notable credits include The Missing Gun, Green Tea, My Father and I, Warriors of Heaven and Earth, Jasmine Women and Letter from an Unknown Woman.

-Jiang continued acted in television series, such as Da Qing Fengyun (2006), in which he played Hong Taiji.
 He also played notable historical figures, Mao Renfeng in the propaganda film The Founding of a Republic; and Cao Cao in the historical war film The Lost Bladesman.

 Jiang co-starred in the Star Wars anthology film Rogue One, released in December 2016.
 In the film, he portrays Baze Malbus, a native of the moon of Jedha who is drawn into the war against the Galactic Empire.

-Jiang is set to return to the small screen in the historical drama Cao Cao.